netherlands-coding-live/community-code/README.md

 # Community Code

-A repository filled with code shared by the community during coding sessions and from-scratch challanges
+A repository filled with code shared by the community during coding sessions and from-scratch challenges

 ## The Community